Apply to UW Bioengineering’s Master of Applied Bioengineering – GRE Scores Now Optional

 Statement of Purpose and Qualifications

-Students in the Master of Applied Bioengineering (MAB) program work on teams of 3-5 members to design a solution to address a clinical need.
+Students in the MAB program work in teams to design solutions to real-world clinical needs.
 Describe a time when you worked as part of a team to achieve a common goal.
-What was your role, and how did you contribute to the team’s success?
-What challenges did you face, and how did you overcome them?
+What was your role, how did you contribute, and what challenges did you face and overcome?

 List of fellowships, scholarships, grants and awards